-It’s not that my ancestors include anyone noteworthy – at least, not that I’ve discovered so far.
-I’ve always found people interesting.
+It’s not that my ancestors include anyone noteworthy (other than my Mayflower relatives).
+I’ve just always found people interesting.
 I can listen to someone talk about himself or herself for a long time.
 I love a good tale.

 Genealogy is full of great stories and loaded with mysteries.
 It’s often hard to pick up the trail of an ancestor’s details, but that’s what keeps genealogy research fun and interesting.
 Here are the next 5 of my top 10 genealogy myths.
 (Read part 1 of this series at this link.)